khubabshams/endorse-plus/README.md

 # Validation

 ## [Lighthouse](https://developers.google.com/web/tools/lighthouse/) <!-- omit from toc -->
-The Lighthouse tool is used to validate performance, accessibility, SEO and best practice aspects of this site and it is generated reports were as follows:
+The Lighthouse tool is used to validate performance, accessibility, SEO and best practice aspects of this site and it generated reports as follows:

 <details>
   <summary>Home Page</summary>